flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/egress.md

 This document describes the steps required to enable access to the Internet and services external to the service mesh, referred to as `Egress` traffic.

-OSM redirects all outbound traffic from a pod within the mesh to the pod's sidecar proxy.
+osm-edge redirects all outbound traffic from a pod within the mesh to the pod's sidecar proxy.
 Outbound traffic can be classified into two categories:

 1. Traffic to services within the mesh cluster, referred to as in-mesh traffic
 2. Traffic to services external to the mesh cluster, referred to as egress traffic

-While in-mesh traffic is routed based on L7 traffic policies, egress traffic is routed differently and is not subject to in-mesh traffic policies.
-OSM supports access to external services as a passthrough without subjecting such traffic to filtering policies.
+While in-mesh traffic is routed based on L7 traffic policies, egress traffic is routed differently and is not subject to in-mesh traffic policies. osm-edge supports access to external services as a passthrough without subjecting such traffic to filtering policies.

 ## Configuring Egress